Skip to main content

 New Sponsors to the SFSP

-If you are interested in becoming a sponsor for the SFSP, contact the SFSP Team at MDE-SFSP@michigan.gov to receive a pre-qualification packet.
-Pre-qualification packets are typically available in January of each year and must be completed by April 4, 2024.
+If you are interested in becoming a sponsor for the SFSP, contact the SFSP Team at MDE-SFSP@Michigan.gov to receive a pre-qualification packet.
+Pre-qualification packets are typically available in January of each year and must be completed by the specified date in the packet.

 Coordinated Application in NexSys